The roadtrip described below is perfect for a short but busy visit to Ireland, perfect for a four day long weekend, such as Easter holidays.

 Day Zero: Arrive to Dublin and drive to Killashee Hotel

-We arrived to Dublin from London late at night via a British Airways flight.
+We arrived to Dublin from London late at night and picked up our car which we rented using Discovercars.
 As we had already explored Dublin on past trips we decided to skip it and get a head start on driving by stopping at Co.
 Kildare which is around 45 min away.

 We booked Killashee Hotel for that night.
 Upon arrival, the Victorian grandeur of this four star hotel was notorious.
 Our room was spacious and luxurious, and its antique furniture so unique.

 We woke up at Killashee Hotel and went right down to breakfast which is served at the Turners restaurant, located in an opulently furnished room with gorgeous chandeliers.
 Breakfast is buffet style with lots of option: all ingredients to make your own Irish Breakfast, fruit, cereal, bread, pastries and juices.
 I was able to have a nice vegan breakfast with the available options.